Dropsource/monarch_samples/samples_patterns/README.md

 # monarch_samples_patterns

-Monarch sample code and stories.
+Monarch sample code and stories using several patterns.

 This repo provides examples of using Monarch with the following patterns:
 - bloc